310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 I’ve been keeping in contact with the others every once in a while, and it seems like MaM and Ra*bits have progressed far ahead!

-If we keep going at our current place, it’ll end up looking like we were slacking off!
+If we keep going at our current pace, it’ll end up looking like we were slacking off!

 So let’s do our best!
-We can do it!
+Let's go, we can do it!
 Put all your energy into it!
 Fuhahaha!! ☆
 {% endbubble %}

 {% bubble Midori %}
-Mmm… He really is acting weird… Or like, he’s just trying really, *really* hard to seem as energetic as possible…
+Mm…?
+He really *is* acting weird… Or like, he’s trying really, *really* hard to seem as energetic as possible…
 {% endbubble %}

 <div class="msr-location">